ShareMouse creates a virtual desktop sphere of all monitors of any computer on your desk.

 Most multi-input displays pretend that each of the connected computers is activated, even if only one of the computers is actually displayed.

-Background: The display input channel selector monitor is a display setting, not a setting of the operating system and the monitor does not communicate such setting.
-Therefore, applications running on the operating system, such as ShareMouse, do not know which computer the monitor is currently displaying.
+Background: The display input channel selector monitor is a display setting, not a setting of the operating system and the monitor does not communicate such setting to ShareMouse.
+Therefore, applications running on the operating system, such as ShareMouse, cannot be made aware of which computer the monitor is currently displaying.

 ShareMouse works on system level and is not limited to specific applications.
 However, please take it for a test drive first, to verify, that ShareMouse works in your specific environment.